RocketChat/tsmatrixserverlib/tsmatrixserverlib/Readme.md

-## nodematrixserverlib
+## tsmatrixserverlib

-Nodejs library for common functions compatible with gomatrixserverlib
+typescript library for common functions compatible with gomatrixserverlib

 #### JavaScript Library for Federation Server Project